hypermint/tm-pkcs11/README.md

 ### Supported middlewares

-Currently we tested with only hypermint (tendermint-based blockchain middleware with Web-assembly smart contract).
+Currently we test this software with "hypermint" (tendermint-based blockchain middleware with WebAssembly smart contract).
-But this might works with other tendermint-based blockchains which use ECDSA key on their validator nodes.
+But this might works with other tendermint-based blockchains which use ECDSA key for their validator kes.

 - hypermint (https://github.com/bluele/hypermint)

-## How to run tm-pkcs11
+## How to run tm-pkcs11 with SoftHSM

 ### Setting up SoftHSM